sah02895/04_rcbd/README.md

-# 04_rcbd
+# Exercise 4 - RCBS

-CRSS 8030 - Exercise 04 related to randomized complete block design
+Repository was created for exercise 04 related to **randomized complete block design** in CRSS 8030.